 Lanzarote might be best known for its beautiful beaches, but there’s much more to this wild, palm-fringed island.
 If it’s a taste of Spanish culture you’re after, you might be interested in learning more about the island’s most famous son, César Manrique (1919-1992).

-The renowned multi-faceted artist and architect was born in Lanzarote and left his artistic stamp throughout the island.
-Manrique was inspired by Lanzarote’s lunar-like, rocky landscape and his series of urban and architectural projects were designed to express harmony between humans and nature.
+This renowned artist and architect was born in Lanzarote and left his artistic stamp across the island.
+Manrique was inspired by Lanzarote’s lunar-like, rocky landscape, and his series of urban and architectural projects were designed to encourage harmony between humans and nature.

-Manrique had clear expressions on what houses should look like: white-painted with green or blue windowsills and never exceeding four levels – a trend which can be seen throughout many buildings in Lanzarote.
+Manrique had clear visions of what houses should look like: white-painted with green or blue windowsills and never exceeding four levels – a trend that can be seen throughout many buildings in Lanzarote.

-Casa del Volcán (or, the Volcano House), where Manrique lived for 20 years from 1968 to 1988, sits in the middle of a volcanic lava flow left by 18th-century eruptions.
-Today, it houses the César Manrique Foundation, displaying much of the artist’s finest work.
-The building itself is a magnificent work of architecture and an example of man and nature working in harmony.
-A series of tunnels carved through lava connect the rooms of the underground floor.
+Casa del Volcán (or the Volcano House), where Manrique lived for 20 years, sits in the middle of a volcanic lava flow left by 18th-century eruptions.
+Today, you’ll find much of the artist’s finest work here.
+A series of lava-carved tunnels connect the rooms of the underground floor.

 His second home, Palm Grove House, is a converted farmhouse in the lush village of Haria, where Manrique lived and worked until he died in 1992.
-Here, you can admire the building’s unique blend of traditional Canarian materials with modern design; and step into the artist’s separate studio which, preserved just as Manrique left it, offers a glimpse into his creative process.
+Here, you can admire the building’s unique blend of traditional Canarian materials with modern design and step into the artist’s studio which, preserved just as he left it, offers a glimpse into Manrique’s creative process.

-While Lanzarote is most associated with Manrique, his work can also be seen in Tenerife, Fuerteventura, El Hierro, and La Gomera.
+You can also find evidence of his work in Tenerife, Fuerteventura, El Hierro, and La Gomera.

 4. Enjoy the beauty of Corralejo Natural Park, Fuerteventura